bogdanlab/fizi/README.md

 Software and support
 -----
-If you have any questions or comments please contact nmancuso@mednet.ucla.edu and/or meganroytman@gmail.com
+If you have any questions or comments please contact nicholas.mancuso@med.usc.edu and/or meganroytman@gmail.com

 For performing various inferences using summary data from large-scale GWASs please find the following useful software: